zcrayman/tut-data/4/README.md

 }
 ```

-You may now start a Gemfire server (on port 40404) by running
+You may now start a GemFire server (on port 40404) by running

     ./gradlew run

 This server will have access to the classpath of the project, most notably the OrderStatus class.
-It is necessary for the Gemfire server to have access to this class if we want to persist it within the grid.
-When you create a standalone Gemfire grid, you will need to provide any classes you wish to persist within a jar file on the classpath of every gemfire server.
+It is necessary for the GemFire server to have access to this class if we want to persist it within the grid.
+When you create a standalone GemFire grid, you will need to provide any classes you wish to persist within a jar file on the classpath of every GemFire server.

-This tutorial does not show how to set up an embedded Gemfire node.
-While it would be possible to run much of this section of the tutorial using an embedded node, the next section requires the use of a seperate Gemfire server.
+This tutorial does not show how to set up an embedded GemFire node.
+While it would be possible to run much of this section of the tutorial using an embedded node, the next section requires the use of a separate GemFire server.

-## Start with a (failing) test, introducing Gemfire Template
+## Start with a (failing) test, introducing GemFire Template

-In a similar way as with MongoDB and JPA, the first test you will write is to check that OrderStatus can be correctly persisted into Gemfire.
+In a similar way as with MongoDB and JPA, the first test you will write is to check that OrderStatus can be correctly persisted into GemFire.

-Firstly, create a new empty class `com.yummynoodlebar.config.GemfireConfiguration`.
+First, create a new empty class `com.yummynoodlebar.config.GemfireConfiguration`.
 This is a placeholder for the configuration until we have written a test.

 Create a new test `com.yummynoodlebar.persistence.integration.OrderStatusMappingIntegrationTests` with the content.

+`src/test/java/com/yummynoodlebar/persistence/integration/OrderStatusMappingIntegrationTests.java`
 ```java
 package com.yummynoodlebar.persistence.integration;